Shenyy01/omics/README.md

 # omics
-This is the script used for water buffalo resequencing and transcriptome data analysis
+WGS and Transcriptome analysis of of Haizi and Xuyi mountain water buffalo population.